markpalkovskyi/Final_project/README.md

 * How much the most money the driver made in day, week, month, and in total?
 * What is the most popular place where people order Uber the most?
 * How many miles the driver drove according to the duration column?
 Where the most and how long it took?
-*
-To answer the questions above we've decided to use Tableau for graph visualization.

 ## Description of the data exploration phase of the project